luiscastilho/dungeoneering/docs/index.md

 ## Contributing

-dungeoneering code can be loaded, edited, and run directly in [Processing](https://processing.org/){:target="_blank"} IDE (v3.x).
+dungeoneering code can be loaded, edited, and run directly in [Processing](https://processing.org/){:target="_blank" rel="noopener"} IDE (v3.x).
 Clone this repository and open the `dungeoneering.pde` file in Processing.

 Bugs can be reported through the project's [issues](https://github.com/luiscastilho/dungeoneering/issues) page.
 Also, there's a list of features to implement and known bugs to fix in the [TODO list](TODO.md).